marcomarino123/magnopy/docs/source/user-guide/methods/spherical-rf.rst

       \cos\theta_a \\
     \end{pmatrix}

-  Than we compute the transformation:
+  Then we compute the transformation:

   .. math::
     \langle u^+u^-n\vert R_a \vert u^+u^-n\rangle